zendframework/zf2-documentation/docs/languages/en/tutorials/config.advanced.rst

 The order in which they are merged is:

+- configuration returned by the various service configuration methods in a module class
 - configuration returned by ``getConfig()``
-- configuration returned by the various service configuration methods in a module class

-In other words, your various service configuration methods win.
+In other words, your ``getConfig()`` win over the various service configuration methods.
 Additionally, and of particular note: the configuration returned from those methods will *not* be cached.
-The reason for this is that it is not uncommon to use closures or factory instances in configuration returned from your ``Module`` class -- which cannot be cached reliably.

 .. note::